Cfp

 Byung Kim, University of Mass.
 Lowell, USA

-Yevgeni Koucheryavy, Tampere Univ. of Tech., Finland
+Yevgeni Koucheryavy, Tampere Univ. of Technology, Finland

 Rolf Kraemer, IHP Microelectronics, Germany